VadlamudiNaveen/Trees/README.md

 # Trees
-This repository gives the unique questions on trees
+This repository gives the unique questions on trees and gives you the flavour of solving the problems on trees..